-Manufacturers are continuously striving to overcome challenges, improve processes and identify efficiencies, and the manufacturing trends that we predict for 2022 will all be in service of these goals.
-As in any new year, manufacturing industry trends will be largely driven by technological advances, marketplace needs and the objectives of the business.
+Manufacturers are continuously striving to overcome challenges, improve processes and identify efficiencies, and the manufacturing trends that we see in 2023 are all service of these goals.
+As is typical throughout the industry, manufacturing industry trends are largely driven by technological advances, marketplace needs and the objectives of the business.

-As we look ahead to the rest of 2022, the impact of the COVID-19 pandemic continues to have an effect on manufacturing, meaning that some 2021 trends will carry over — but there are brand-new challenges and opportunities ahead.
-From business agility to worker safety and the realities of adapting to what may be a “new normal,” the manufacturing trends that 2022 has in store will be, in many ways, a response to the unique challenges of recent years.
+As we look ahead to the immediate future, the impact of the COVID-19 pandemic continues to have an effect on manufacturing, meaning that some of these trends will carry over — but there are brand-new challenges and opportunities ahead.
+From business agility to worker safety and the realities of adapting to what may be a “new normal,” the manufacturing trends that have defined 2023 are, in many ways, a response to the unique challenges of recent years.
 The ongoing march of technology, connectivity and automation enhancements is poised to continue solving problems and presenting unprecedented opportunities as well.

-Read on to discover our forecast for the top manufacturing trends for 2022.
+Read on to discover what we believe have been the top industrial manufacturing trends for 2023.

 - As older equipment continues to be phased out, newer machines come equipped with onboard sensors and monitoring tools.